Updated 22 March 2021

-As of 18 January, working from home is compulsory where feasible and provided it does not require a disproportionate effort.
+As of 18 January and until further notice, working from home is compulsory where feasible and provided it does not require a disproportionate effort.

 All UNIGE services will continue to run and the quality of those services will be maintained.